 An A grade building has the best of everything, including frontage, lifts, bathrooms and common areas.
-It will be recently built and will include stylish finishes inside and out.
+Recently built it will include stylish finishes inside and out.
 This kind of environment is ideal if your business supplies a premium service.

-A B grade building will be older but refurbished with modern décor and features.
+B grade buildings will be older but refurbished with modern décor and features.
 When inspecting a B grade building, check what’s under the surface of the upgrade.
-New doors and fresh paint are all well and good but look for evidence of inadequate or faulty air conditioning, stained ceiling tiles from water leaks and substandard power and phone installations to name but a few.
+New doors and fresh paint are all well and good but look for evidence of inadequate or faulty air conditioning, stained ceiling tiles from water leaks and substandard power and phone installations to name a few.

 Choose C grade and you’ll be working within a building at the lower end of the scale.
 This will work for you if you are providing a low-cost service or if your office is not customer facing.

-Don’t get caught out!
-When you move into a new building, you are required to apply for a Complying Development Certificate (CDC) or Construction Certificate (CC), there may be unforeseen consequences for those not in the game that will cost your business time and money.
+When you move into a new building, you need to apply for a Complying Development Certificate (CDC) or Construction Certificate (CC).
+There may be unforeseen issues that will cost your business extra time and money.

-Make sure you check the following: (Correct at November 2017, to check the latest rules and regulations, and they do change frequently contact us as they are subject to change without notice):
+Make sure you check the following in your search for the the best premises for your business: (Correct at November 2017, to check the latest rules and regulations, and they do change frequently contact us as they are subject to change without notice):

 - If you are leasing a space of 500 square metres or more, you may be responsible for upgrades to access and egress, sanitary facilities, lights and ventilation.